-Each year, hundreds of dedicated and caring volunteers give up their time to help make Schoolies as safe as possible.
-Safer Schoolies volunteers work closely with a number of community organisations as well as local and state government agencies, to deliver vital safety and support services to school leavers celebrating on the Gold Coast.
+Dedicated and caring volunteers have given up their time over the years to assist young people in Surfers Paradise.
+Whilst 2020 Schoolies events are cancelled due to the COVID-19 pandemic, young people may still be present in the precinct.
+Our volunteers work closely with a number of community organisations as well as local and state government agencies, to deliver vital safety and support services to school leavers celebrating on the Gold Coast.

-The Safer Schoolies Gold Coast Response is a multi-agency response to the Schoolies holiday period, delivered in partnership between the Queensland Government (led by the Department of Child Safety, Youth and Women) and the City of Gold Coast.
+The 2020 School Leaver Support Model – Gold Coast (‘the model’) is a multi-agency response to the school leaver celebration period, delivered in partnership between the Queensland Government (led by the Department of Child Safety, Youth and Women) and the City of Gold Coast.

-The Safer Schoolies Response sees government working in partnership with community groups to provide diversionary activities, a range of integrated and coordinated health and support services, and a suite of safety and security initiatives that aim to help keep young people safe and minimise potential impacts on local residents.
+The 2020 model sees government working in partnership with community groups to provide integrated and coordinated health and wellbeing support services, which aim to help keep young people safe and minimise potential impacts on local residents.

 You can stay connected with us by following us on: